As a company with over 160 years behind it, we have first-hand, multi-generational experience with sustainable business practices.

 Reducing and removing plastics

-Oppy urged the Canadian produce industry to address the issue of single-use plastics across all items.
+Oppy approached the Canadian produce industry to collaborate in an effort to address the issue of single-use plastics across all items.
 The CPMA responded by developing a task force involving experts across the international produce community to work toward meaningful solutions encompassing packaging alternatives and other innovations.

 Closer to home, the manufacturing area of our Vancouver warehouse entails a Top Seal machine for repacking bulk items.
 This method reduces necessary plastic by about 30% in comparison with traditional clamshells, while increasing the appeal of our products to key customers.